Delightful Adventures

 • It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
 I have never used any other brand of flour to make this recipe (other than Bob's Red Mill Gluten Free All Purpose Baking Flour (Amazon link) with the red label, NOT the blue label), so please know that your results may not be the same as mine if substitute with another gluten-free flour blend.

-• Frozen strawberries can be used for this recipe, but fresh are preferred.
-If using frozen, thaw them fully and pat them dry, then chop before folding into the batter.
-See info above for more info.
+• Frozen strawberries can be used for this recipe, but fresh is preferred.
+If using frozen, thaw them fully and pat them dry, then chop them before folding them into the batter.
+See above for more info.

-• Any type of neutral flavoured oil can be used in place of the coconut oil, such as avocado or safflower.
+• Any type of neutral flavoured oil can be used in place of coconut oil, such as sunflower or safflower.

-• Nutrition info is based on 1 vegan gluten-free strawberry muffin.
+• Nutrition info is based on one muffin.
 Nutrition info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.

 Nutrition Info: